-- From the last day of school prior to the Christmas Holiday until December 24th at 4:00 pm at which time (Mom or Dad) shall begin their custodial time by picking up the minor child.
+- From the last day of school prior to the Christmas Holiday until December 24th at 4:00 pm at which time parent #1 (either mother or father) shall begin their custodial time.

-- (Mom or Dad)’s visitation shall continue until the first day of school after the Christmas holiday when the child is returned to school at which time the regular custodial schedule shall resume.
-This schedule will not typically be equal however the blocks can be alternated and the exchange day may, of course, be whatever the parties wish.
+- Parent #2’s visitation shall continue until the first day of school after the Christmas holiday when the child is returned to school at which time the regular custodial schedule shall resume.
+This schedule will typically be different however the blocks can be alternated and the exchange day may, of course, be whatever the parties wish.

-- (Mom or Dad) shall have custodial time with the minor children for Christmas beginning on December 24th at 9:00 am and ending on December 25th at 2:00 pm when he/she shall return the minor child.
+- Parent #1 (mother or father) shall have custodial time with the minor children for Christmas beginning on December 24th at 9:00 am and ending on December 25th at 2:00 pm when he/she shall return the minor child.

-- (Mom or Dad) shall have custodial time for Christmas from December 25th at 2:00 until December 26th at 8:00 pm at which time the regular custodial schedule shall resume.
+- Parent #2 shall have custodial time for Christmas from December 25th at 2:00 until December 26th at 8:00 pm at which time the regular custodial schedule shall resume.